 Turn opinion into knowledge

-The foundations of Hypercritic are cooperation and storytelling.
+The foundations of Hypercritic involve the convergence of people and storytelling.

 Hypercritic is an observatory workshop and trendsetter that brings together content, people, and institutions.
 Students, teachers, museums, media companies, writers, scholars, creators, and citizens can contribute to a new learning experience through dialogue and sharing their knowledge and passions.